W136648 - Early Childhood Educator

 Student Requirements

-Whilst the students are attending a work placement they are expected to:
+Whilst the student is attending the work placement they are expected to:

 Pre-placement Requirements.